-Excerpts from Publication 970: “Qualified tuition reduction means a tax-free reduction in tuition provided by an eligible educational institution.” ... “for education below the graduate level” ...“provided to the following individuals: “current employee, former employee who retired or left on disability, widow or widower of an individual who died while an employee, a widow or widower of a former employee who retired or left on disability, a dependent child or spouse of any person listed above.”
+Excerpts from Publication 970: "Qualified tuition reduction means a tax-free reduction in tuition provided by an eligible educational institution."... "for education below the graduate level"... "provided to the following individuals: "current employee, a former employee who retired or left on disability, widow or widower of an individual who died while an employee, a widow or widower of a former employee who retired or left on disability, a dependent child or spouse of any person listed above."

-It is important to note that graduate education is excluded unless it is provided “to a graduate student who performs teaching or research activities” and the tuition reduction benefit “must not discriminate in favor of owners, officers, or highly compensated employees.”
+It is important to note that graduate education is excluded unless it is provided "to a graduate student who performs teaching or research activities."
+The tuition reduction benefit "must not discriminate in favor of owners, officers, or highly compensated employees."

 What is the role of the Tuition Exchange in the process?

 The Tuition Exchange promotes and maintains the exchange on behalf of member institutions.
 Scholarships are granted by member institutions, not by The Tuition Exchange.
 The officers and directors of The Tuition Exchange disclaim responsibility for any misunderstandings among applicants, participants, and institutions concerning the value and duration of scholarships or circumstances which might result in early termination of the scholarship.
-The Tuition Exchange partnership continues to seek ways to make scholarships more widely available to qualified applicants and to strengthen the exchange by adding new members.
+The Tuition Exchange partnership continues to seek ways to make scholarships more widely available to qualified applicants and strengthen the exchange by adding new members.